Preface:

 where

-- Uind,seg the induced voltage per winding segment (V)
+- Uind,seg = Induced voltage per winding segment (V)

-- Uind,ampl the amplitude of the induced voltage per winding segment (V)
+- Uind,ampl = Amplitude of the induced voltage per winding segment (V)

 The general formulation of the law of induction states that the induced voltage is proportional to the speed of magnetic flux variation.
 Therefore, the amplitude of the induced voltage is proportional to the motor speed.
 Again, it can be obtained from the EC motor speed constant.